ELDERGARLIC/Hospital-System-Multi-Agent-Oriented-Programming/README.md

 ## System Workflow

-The system workflow is orchestrated through a combination of agent interactions and organizational specifications, ensuring seamless healthcare management within the
+The system workflow is orchestrated through a combination of agent interactions and organizational specifications, ensuring seamless healthcare management within the Multi-Agent System (MAS).

+The PatientCareSystem artifact manages patient prioritization through a decentralized voting process involving doctors, nurses, and patients.
+The result of this prioritization influences decision-making and subsequent patient care.

+Meanwhile, the HeartRateMonitor artifact simulates and monitors heart rates, with paramedics actively engaged in overseeing heart rate changes and taking appropriate actions.

+Agent communication is facilitated to share vital information such as medical conditions, preferences, and treatment processes.

+The organizational specifications, defined in emergency_room_org.xml and healthcare_org.xml, guide these interactions, enforcing role-based obligations and maintaining a structured workflow that aligns with predefined rules and goals.